sopra-the-endboss/laser-chad-fullstack/README.md

 # Frontend
-Authentication setup:
+**Authentication:**
-AWS Cognito and Amplify are used for Authentication.
+AWS Cognito and Amplify are used for user registration and user authentication.
+After sign-up, Cognito sends a verification challenge to the provided user email.

+**State management:**
+Redux stores ensure client-sided state persistance.
+Components like the shopping cart, sync the redux state to the backend on loggout to ensure overall persistence.

-Refer to the frontend README for further information.
+Refer to the frontend README or the index.html generated with Jsdoc in the /frontend/doc folder for further information.

 # Backend
 The backend uses a microservice approach where each isolated component provides a certain part of the functionality which in its sum composes all neccesary backend services.
 All services provide their functionality through HTTP API endpoints.
 All planned and implemented services and its endpoints are described in the [API specification](api_specification.xlsx).